 - Trauma to the head or brain after birth

 When a doctor or medical team fails to diagnose prenatal conditions and conditions in the mother during pregnancy, the effects of hypoxia can develop into more serious conditions while the baby is still in the womb.

 Birth injuries are more likely to occur under certain conditions, such as if the baby is unusually large or was in a breech position.
 In these conditions, your physician should already be on the alert for potential problems.
 Even when there are no complications, it is their responsibility to provide you with competent care.
 If they fail to do so, you and your child could suffer serious health consequences.

-For a free legal consultation with a newborn anoxic brain injury lawyer serving Dayton, call: (614) 545-3930Call Now »
+For a free legal consultation with a Dayton newborn anoxic brain injury lawyer, call: (614) 545-3930Call Now »

 Effects of Newborn Anoxic Brain Injuries